sagemathinc/cocalc-doc/source/project-settings.rst

 .. image:: img/project-settings/delproj1.png
      :width: 60%
      :align: center
+     :alt: button to confirm deleting a project

 Click `Yes, please delete this project` to confirm, and the screen changes again:

 .. image:: img/project-settings/delproj2.png
      :width: 60%
      :align: center
+     :alt: confirmation box saying project is deleted

 Note the warning banner that appears at the top.